perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

    run-tests --run_qe2pert -s
 ```

-When the tests are successful, you'll be confident that your perturbo is working well and you can move on to the next sessions.
+When the tests are successful, you'll be confident that your Perturbo is working well and you can move on to the next sessions.